 - In a small bowl, mix pecans and wafer crumbs; stir in butter.
 Press onto bottom and 1/2 in. up sides of prepared pan.

 - In a large bowl, beat cream cheese and 1-1/3 cups sugar until smooth.
 Beat in 2 teaspoons vanilla.
 Add eggs; beat on low speed just until blended.
 Pour into crust.
 Place springform pan in a larger baking pan; add 1 in. of hot water to larger pan.

-- Bake 65-75 minutes or until center is almost set.
+- Bake until center is almost set, 65-75 minutes.
 Let stand 5 minutes on a wire rack.
 In a small bowl, mix sour cream and remaining sugar and vanilla; spread over top of cheesecake.
 Bake 5 minutes longer.

 - Remove springform pan from water bath.
 Cool cheesecake on a wire rack 10 minutes.
 Loosen sides from pan with a knife; remove foil.
 Cool 1 hour longer.
 Refrigerate overnight, covering when completely cooled.

 - In a small saucepan, whisk cornstarch and liqueur until smooth.
 Stir in spreadable fruit; bring to a boil over medium heat.
-Cook and stir 2 minutes or until thickened.
+Cook and stir until thickened, about 2 minutes.
 Cool to room temperature, stirring occasionally.